 The total solar eclipse, from 2 July to 2019, photographed from the plane

-On 2 July 2019, the 12-21st century total solar eclipse took place.
-This total eclipse began over the South Pacific, which it traversed almost entirely.
-Then it reached the south of South America, approximately through the center of the state of Chile and ended on the east coast of Argentina.
+On July 2, 2019, the 12th total solar eclipse of the XNUMXst century took place.
+This total eclipse began over the South Pacific, which it crossed almost entirely.
+It then reached southern South America, roughly through central Chile, and ended up on the east coast of Argentina.

 Several airlines operated regular flights on or near the eclipse, so passengers could track the sky from above.

 Other airlines, such as LATAM, organized a special flight for eclipse enthusiasts.
 The EFLIGHT 2019-MAX (LA1296) flight was operated in the shadow of the total solar eclipse, at 12500 meters, with an average speed of 900 km / h.
 The flight was honored with a Boeing 787 Dreamliner.